dougeby/IntuneDocs/intune/apps-add-office365.md

 3. Select **OK**.

 >[!IMPORTANT]
-> After you've created the app suite, you cannot edit its properties.
+> After you've created the app suite, you can edit its properties.
 To configure different properties, delete the app suite and create a new one.

 ## Configure app information